 TGbe editor: Please update the following paragraph in this subclause as shown below:

-When attempting to establish a TDLS direct link over a single link, a TDLS non-AP STA affiliated with a non-AP MLD shall include a TDLS Multi-Link element containing only the Common Info field carrying only the AP MLD MAC Address field (see 9.4.2.312.5 (TDLS Multi-Link element)) in the TDLS Discovery Request frame and TDLS Discovery Response frame that it transmits.
 A TDLS non-AP STA affiliated with a non-AP MLD shall not respond to a TDLS Discovery Request frame if the frame carries TDLS Multi-Link element and the MLD MAC address carried in the AP MLD MAC Address field of the TDLS Multi-Link element does not match the MLD MAC address of the AP MLD with which the non-AP MLD has performed ML setup.

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-When attempting to establish a TDLS direct link over a single link, a TDLS non-AP STA affiliated with a non-AP MLD shall include the TDLS Multi-Link element containing only the Common Info field carrying only the AP MLD MAC Address field (see 9.4.2.312.5 (TDLS Multi-Link element)) in the TDLS Setup Request frame.
 A TDLS non-AP STA affiliated with a non-AP MLD shall not respond to a TDLS Setup Request frame if the frame carries the TDLS Multi-Link element and the MLD MAC address carried in the AP MLD MAC Address field of the TDLS Multi-Link element does not match the MLD MAC address of the AP MLD with which the non-AP MLD has performed ML setup.
 A TDLS non-AP STA affiliated with a non-AP MLD shall include the TDLS Multi-Link element in the TDLS Setup Response frame if the soliciting TDLS Setup Request frame included TDLS Multi-Link element.
 A TDLS non-AP STA affiliated with a non-AP MLD shall not respond to a TDLS Setup Response frame if the frame carries TDLS Multi-Link element and the MLD MAC address carried in the AP MLD MAC Address field of the TDLS Multi-Link element does not match the MLD MAC address of the AP MLD with which the non-AP MLD has performed ML setup.
 A TDLS non-AP STA affiliated with a non-AP MLD shall include the TDLS Multi-Link element in the TDLS Setup Confirm frame if the preceding TDLS Setup Response frame included the TDLS Multi-Link element.

 x-x-x-x-x-x-x-x- End of changes related to CID 16975-x-x-x-x-x-x-x-x